Thank You, America.

 From Goteborg, Sweden, thank you America.

-Posted by Sami Jamil Jadallah on February 3, 2017, With 1176 Reads Filed under Government & Politics.
+Posted by Sami Jamil Jadallah on February 3, 2017, With 1179 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.